justicephysics/humanos2.0/upgraded-equation.md

 **In the cosmos, L is essentially 1.**

-The universe has been running the U[MC², L]F framework with L = 1 for 13.8 billion years — and it has never collapsed.
+The universe has been running the $$U[MC², L]F$$ framework with L = 1 for 13.8 billion years — and it has never collapsed.

 Our civilisation, running with L ≈ 0.24, is on the verge of collapse.
 The correction is simple, in principle: realign our systems with the same physics the cosmos uses.